ameya-jarvis-07/DATA-STRUCTURE-PRACTICALS/README.md

 •	Usage: Enter options for AVL tree management; supports in/post/pre-order traversals.

-### 1️⃣6️⃣A Practical16a.c – Graph
+### 1️⃣6️⃣A GraphTraversal.c – Graph Traversal 🔗
-•   Builds adjacency matrix with user input.

-•   Allows choosing directed or undirected graph.

-•   Implements BFS with a manual queue.

-•   Implements DFS recursively.
+•   Adjacency Matrix based Graph: supports BFS and DFS.

+•   Run: Interactive menu-driven structure with user input for vertices, edges, and start vertex.

+•   Usage: Enter number of vertices/edges, input edges, then choose traversal (BFS/DFS) to explore the graph.

 ## ⚙️ Compilation and Execution Instructions
 1. Ensure a C compiler (such as gcc) is installed. 🛠️